rootree/vk-footboller/README.md

 ![Shop](https://github.com/rootree/vk-footboller/blob/master/IMG/shop.jpg?raw=true "Shop")

-In the shop a user can buy players and coaches, then on the team screen a user can change the team players.
+In the shop a user can buy players and coaches, then on the team screen the user can change his team.

 ### Sponsors